 Purpose/Charge

-The purpose of the Academic Success Committee is to support academic success at Miramar College by offering comprehensive academic support to students across all disciplines on campus; to support, facilitate and develop services to faculty, classified professionals, administrators and students; to provide a forum to receive and share new ideas about effective activities and practices; and to engage in evaluation and assessment of current practices, allowing the campus to address any immediate and future activities and needs.
+The purpose of the Academic Success Committee is to support academic success at San Diego Miramar College by offering comprehensive academic support to students across all disciplines on campus; to support, facilitate, and develop services to faculty, classified professionals, administrators, and students; to provide a forum to receive and share new ideas about effective activities and practices; and to engage in evaluation and assessment of current practices, allowing the campus to address any immediate and future activities and needs.

 Committee Responsibilities

-Create clear and effective communication between all of the various academic support services available to students across campus (e.g. ASC, Math Lab, WELL, Science Center, 277D courses, etc.).
+Create clear and effective communication between all of the various academic support services available to students across campus (e.g., ASC, Math Lab, WELL, Science Center, etc.).